YourAznGurl/meaning-translator/README.md

 No additional restrictions — You may not apply legal or technological measures that restrict others from doing anything the license permits.

 © 2026 Ena Tarumi.
-All rights reserved.
+All rights reserved